 Above, a vernal pool in Burlington County.
-Vernal pools are rare and require a 150-foot buffer from development. hydric soils, and hydrology to support a wetland.
+Vernal pools are rare and require a 150-foot buffer from development. support a wetland.

-Based on this information, the NJDEP classified the site not only as a freshwater wetland, but determined it to be a potential resting area for migratory raptors and birds of prey (many of which are T&E species) during their annual migration south through New Jersey.
+Based on this information, the NJDEP classified the site not only as freshwater wetlands, but determined it to be a potential resting area for migratory raptors and birds of prey (many of which are T&E species) during their annual migration south through New Jersey.
 The area was given a 150-foot buffer.
 During a field visit, SAI discovered that this parcel contained only "potential" hydric soils.
 The soils on site were sandy and had dark parent material but did not meet the criteria in any other way.
 SAI found that the soil on this parcel was not actually hydric.
 SAI also determined that there was insufficient hydrology at the site to support a wetland.
 Once again, this was determined by a site visit, during which staff assessed site topography and existing surface hydrology, and dug test holes to establish that the water table never rose to within 18 inches of the surface of the soil.
 Based on SAI's data, the NJDEP issued an Amended LOI, which states that "freshwater wetlands, transition areas and/or State open waters are not present on the subject property".
-If you are working on a site with an LOI and have questions about the location or classification of the wetlands, please contact Randy S. Kertes, PG, CPG (Director, Land Use & Environmental Services) at (609) 826-9600.
+If you are working on a site with an LOI and have questions about the location or classification of the wetlands, please contact Randy S. Kertes, PG, CPG (Director, Land Use & Environmental Services).
 Congratulations!

+Nicole Chamoun

-Nicole Chamoun SAI is pleased to announce that Nicole Chamoun has been appointed to the North Brunswick Township Planning Board and Environmental Commission.
-Nicole began as an intern at SAI in 2009 while finishing her graduate studies at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.
-She has since joined the company as a full-time employee, working on a variety of projects that comprise land use and environmental issues.
+SAI is pleased to announce that Nicole Chamoun has been appointed to the North Brunswick Township Planning

+Board and Environmental Commission.
+Nicole began as an intern at SAI in 2009 while finishing up her graduate studies at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University.
+She has since joined the company as a full-time employee, working with both Engineering and Science on a variety of projects that comprise land use issues.
 Nicole looks forward to serving her community and using her practical experience at SAI to make informed planning decisions.

+Libya

+Continued from Page 3

+and Roman ruins on the Mediterranean coast.